WHS-FRC-3467/Skip-5.14-Offseason-Nocturne/README.md

 - Development, Testing, and Stable will be used to determine the progress for subsystems/commands/features

 # Development
-- Intaking note Command Files
 - Driver Controls
-- Arm Subsystem
-- intakeNote command
-- Shooter Subsystem
 - Limelight
 - Photonvision and April Tag Location
-- Stage Subsystem

 # Testing/Ready For Testing
-- Intake Default Command + Subsystem
+- Intaking (Intake + Stage Subsystem)
+- Basic arm functionality
-- Drivetrain (once driver controls are ready)
+- Drivetrain
+- Basic shooter functionality

 # Stable
 - Features that work, but may be put back in development again if it needs updating

 # To be Started
-- TunableNumber constants for tuning shooter Velocity PID via the Shuffleboard.
+- TunableNumber constants for tuning shooter Velocity and Arm PID via the Shuffleboard.
-- Setpoints enumeration
+- Setpoints enumeration (that combines Arm + Shooter state machines)
 - Note Following
 - Trap Subsystem
 - Look and Shoot